New Brunswick

 Morning:

-Set out on scenic coastal walks around St. Martins, visiting the historic Quaco Head Lighthouse and a remote, seldom-visited tidal beach.
-Along the way, learn about historic shipwrecks on the offshore reef and the powerful currents known locally as “the race”, that continue to challenge navigation.
-Walks are timed with the tides, providing a firsthand lesson in the ever-changing Fundy shoreline.
+We’ll set out on scenic coastal walks around St. Martins, visiting the historic Quaco Head Lighthouse and a remote, seldom-visited tidal beach.
+Along the way, we’ll learn from a local expert about historic shipwrecks on the offshore reef and the powerful currents, known locally as “the race,” that continue to challenge navigation.
+Walks are timed with the tides, providing a firsthand lesson in the everchanging Fundy shoreline.

 Lunch: